 5.19.1.1 Introduction

-Media streaming applications traditionally obtain content from a single source over a single path within a network.
+Media streaming applications conventionally obtain content from a single source over a single path within a network.
 This imposes several limitations:

 1. Performance is constrained to that of the source and path chosen.
 Whatever the limits on network bandwidth and latency between the client and that source are directly translated to the client’s achievable Quality of Service (QoS) and Quality of Experience (QoE).